luhenry/luhenry.github.io/_drafts/qemu-and-gha.md

 layout: post
 ---

 GHA is great!
-It’s free (20 runners for open repositories per org), it has a rich ecosystem of actions, the runners managed by the team at GitHub (you don’t have to keep track of updates and security fixes), it integrates to GitHub (releases, pull requests, issues, etc.), and it supports multiple platforms: combinations of x86 and aarch64, and Linux, windows, and macOS.
+It’s free (20 runners for open repositories per org), it has a rich ecosystem of actions, the runners are managed by the team at GitHub (updates and security fixes), it integrates to GitHub (releases, pull requests, issues, etc.), and it supports multiple platforms: Linux, windows, and macOS on x86.

 However, the set of architectures isn’t as exhaustive as what your users may run on.
-For example, Java is available on s390x (IBM mainframes), ppc64, arm, and riscv64.
-You could add self-hosted runners for each of these platforms, but you lose most of the advantages of GitHub-provided runners (need to manage the infra, install updates, reboot machines, etc.).
+For example, Java is available on aarch64, armhf, s390x (IBM mainframes), ppc64el, and riscv64.
+You could add self-hosted runners for each of these platforms, but you lose most of the advantages of GitHub-provided runners.

 An alternative to self-hosted runner is to use the GitHub-provided runners with a twist: emulation 🫣 (not as scary as you think).

+Let's look into what emulation is and how it works.

 # Emulation with QEMU

 Emulation allows you to run an application written for an architecture (ex: riscv64) on another architecture (ex: x86).
 This emulation then takes care of translating from riscv64 or s390x to x86 for example, allowing you to transparently run programs across architectures.

 The most commonly used emulation software in the Unix ecosystem is QEMU.
-It has really become the Swiss Army knife of emulation, supporting most architectures (many I have never heard of), making it a necessary tool for any new architecture’s ecosystem bringup.
+It has become the Swiss Army knife of emulation, supporting most architectures (many I have never heard of), making it a necessary tool for any new architecture’s ecosystem bringup.

 QEMU supports two modes of execution:
-System emulation: it emulates a machine on which you need to boot a Linux.
-You then into that machine SSH to run your application.
+* System emulation: it emulates a machine on which you need to boot a Linux kernel.
+You then SSH into that machine to run your application.
 It is similar to launching a VM on your machine.
-User-mode emulation: the kernel is still the host’s one and QEMU emulates the syscalls.
+* User-mode emulation: the kernel is still the host’s one and QEMU emulates the syscalls.
 Whenever your application makes a syscall, QEMU takes over and acts accordingly, calling into the host kernel where it makes sense, “faking” the syscall otherwise.

-The user-mode emulation is the easiest to put in place on CI as you launch your application just like any other, and QEMU makes sure everything “just works”.
+The user-mode emulation is the easiest to put in place on CI as you launch your application just like any other process, and QEMU makes sure everything “just works”.

 So how do you run your application with QEMU?
 The most explicit is to run `qemu-riscv64-static myapplication`.
-Let’s take an example of the OpenJDK compiled for riscv64 and running it on an x86 machine (download one from adoptium here)
+Let’s take an example of the OpenJDK compiled for riscv64 and running it on an x86 machine (you can download one from adoptium [here](https://ci.adoptium.net/job/build-scripts/job/jobs/job/evaluation/job/jobs/job/jdk21u/job/jdk21u-evaluation-linux-riscv64-temurin/lastSuccessfulBuild/artifact/workspace/target/OpenJDK21U-jdk_riscv64_linux_hotspot_2023-11-13-16-12.tar.gz))

 If you try running it, you’ll get the following:
 ```
-$> /usr/lib/jvm/java-21-openjdk-riscv64/bin/java -version
+$> /path/to/jdk/bin/java -version
-bash: exec format error: /usr/lib/jvm/java-21-openjdk-riscv64/bin/java
+bash: exec format error: /path/to/jdk/bin/java
 ```

 That makes sense given the binary is targeting riscv64 and we are trying to run it on x86.
 We confirm it’s a riscv64 binary with:
 ```
-$> file /usr/lib/jvm/java-21-openjdk-riscv64/bin/java
+$> file /path/to/jdk/bin/java
-/usr/lib/jvm/java-21-openjdk-riscv64/bin/java: ELF 64-bit LSB pie executable, UCB RISC-V, RVC, double-float ABI, version 1 (SYSV), dynamically linked, interpreter /lib/ld-linux-riscv64-lp64d.so.1, BuildID[sha1]=e4445fabaa78b36248d15f0e6a3652939c1f64c1, for GNU/Linux 4.15.0, stripped
+/path/to/jdk/bin/java: ELF 64-bit LSB pie executable, UCB RISC-V, RVC, double-float ABI, version 1 (SYSV), dynamically linked, interpreter /lib/ld-linux-riscv64-lp64d.so.1, BuildID[sha1]=e4445fabaa78b36248d15f0e6a3652939c1f64c1, for GNU/Linux 4.15.0, stripped
 ```

 Notice the `ELF 64-bit LSB pie executable, UCB RISC-V`.